 The mission of the Texas Wesleyan University Athletic Training Education Program is to develop quality athletic training students who are capable of providing the highest standard of care for the physically active community.
-The education program is dedicated to challenging both the mind and the spirit in the development of a life long desire for knowledge.
-The combination of curricular and clinical activities is designed to produce graduates who are highly qualified for employment in many areas of the sports medicine community and leaders in the athletic training profession.
+The education program is dedicated to challenging both the mind and the spirit in the development of a lifelong desire for knowledge.
+The combination of curricular and clinical activities is designed to produce graduates who are highly qualified for employment in a wide variety of practice settings and leaders in the athletic training profession.